 Because you’re not getting enough money for your work at the current time.
 You have to give up 60% (20% commission + then 40% settlement) for each order.
 That means 52% of the total order.

-That means you are able to withdraw 48% of the total order value.
+That means you can withdraw 48% of the total order value.
 And this low withdrawal will make the work not interesting.
 Also, it may force you to work somewhere else or something else.

 Very hard to manage your living